This is the first part of “A Letter from Europe,” prose that traces my travels from Amsterdam to Florence to Barcelona, May through July 2017.

 Maybe it’s the sweet string sounds of a violinist wafting up the side of this five-story casa this early afternoon, seeping through the closed windows of the top floor apartment, closed to keep the heat out.

-Or the group of rowdy men on the street deciding to blast Celine Dion’s “My Heart Will Go On” at 2:30 a.m.
+Or the group of rowdy men on the street deciding to blast Céline Dion’s “My Heart Will Go On” at 2:30 a.m.

 Maybe it’s the enclosed rooftop patio with balconies on either side, providing a 360-degree view of the birthplace of the Renaissance, a city speckled with red rooftops and gorgeous churches, nestled in a valley gently cut by the Arno, embraced by lush, tree-lined hills.

-Or the swarms of mosquitos that breed in the motionless river, the pests that come out just before sunset, drawing blackbirds to the skies to feed on the bloodsuckers, who somehow sneak into the apartment and feed on me.
+Or the swarms of mosquitos that breed in the motionless river, the pests that come out just before sunset, drawing blackbirds to the skies to feed on the bloodsuckers, which somehow sneak into the apartment and feed on me.

 Maybe it’s the juxtaposition of modern technology and ancient history, like the weathered face sculpture from a fountain that hangs above the apartment’s flat screen TV, or the framed Lou Reed and Jethro Tull LPs on the wall adjacent to a shelf that holds a small bust of Medusa, an old handheld telescope and a few hourglasses.